MaxNiia/nvim/README.md

 ## Theme
 After running `init.sh` an ignored file is created in the `lua` directory.
-This file dictates what theme nvim should use.
+This file dictates what theme nvim should use, as well as housing any personal settings.

 ## WSL
 If using wsl the windows clipboard has to be installed in order to yank